 The Windsor – Asheville – Boutique hotel w/ full kitchen & washer/dryer.

 READ MORE: The 15 Best Hotels in Asheville NC to Visit

 RAD ASHEVILLE ART GALLERIES

 This Asheville art gallery is housed in one of the city’s oldest buildings, the Historic Cotton Mill.
 It was built in 1887, employed around 300 people, and manufactured denim and flannel.

 The Asheville Cotton Mill ceased operation back in 1953, and in 1995 a fire consumed about 65% of the original building, leaving only one wing and a square smokestack.

-That wing is now home to the Asheville Cotton Mill Studios, where natural light from huge windows gorgeously illuminates the original brick and wooden beams of the factory.
+That wing is now home to the Asheville Cotton Mill Studios, where natural light from huge windows illuminates the original brick and wooden beams of the factory.

 Current Asheville artists here include painter/printmaker Andy Herod, Erin Adams Photography, graphic designer Jenny Fares’ Sound Mind Creative, Luxe House Photographic, the Red Rabbit Tattoo Company, and more.

 READ MORE: The 15 Best Fairs in North Carolina to Visit

 Founder Torno’s work takes center stage here: From fashionable clothing and intricately designed quilts to fleece throws and quilt-style “Photopiecings,” her intensely colorful textiles are as vibrant as the Asheville art scene itself.